ARKit virtual showroom with 3D product visualization, real-time rendering, and interactive configuration

 Enterprise 1,000+ SKUs, multi-category, automation pipeline, Vision Pro tier 400K–900K+ 6–9 months

-Annual run cost (maintenance, OS updates, new SKU onboarding, analytics) typically sits at 18–25% of the initial build.
+Annual run cost (maintenance, OS updates, new-SKU onboarding, analytics) typically sits at 18–25% of the initial build.
 Budget for it.
-It is the difference between a showroom that keeps working and one that breaks on the next iOS release.
+It’s the difference between a showroom that keeps working and one that breaks on the next iOS release.

 Need a fixed-price pilot quote?

-Give us the SKU set and the target launch date.
-We will scope a pilot with a fixed price and a written week-by-week plan — no platform lock-in.
+Send the SKU set and target launch date.
+We’ll scope a pilot with a fixed price and a week-by-week plan — no platform lock-in.

 Reference architecture for a production ARKit showroom

-1. Asset delivery layer.
-CDN-backed USDZ with LOD variants (small, medium, detail) served over HTTP/2.
+1. Asset delivery.
+CDN-backed USDZ with three LODs (small, medium, detail) over HTTP/2.
 Signed URLs for premium catalogues.
-Average target size: 8–15 MB per SKU.
+Target 8–15 MB per SKU.

-2. Catalog layer.
+2. Catalog.
 Headless commerce API (Shopify Storefront, Salesforce, custom GraphQL) with an SKU-to-USDZ mapping.
-Must support live price, inventory, and per-SKU variant swaps.
+Must carry live price, inventory, and per-SKU variant swaps.

-3. Client rendering layer.
-RealityKit 4 Entity-Component-System, Metal shader graph for material tuning, MetalFX upscaling, environment-texture reflection probes.
+3. Client rendering.
+RealityKit ECS, a Metal shader graph for material tuning, MetalFX upscaling, environment-texture reflection probes.

-4. Interaction and funnel layer.
-AR view, variant picker, scale validation, “add to cart,” share (sends a USDZ via AirDrop or Messages), and analytics events at every step.
+4. Interaction & funnel.
+AR view, variant picker, scale validation, add-to-cart, share (a USDZ via AirDrop or Messages), and analytics events at each step.

-5. Observability and growth layer.
-RUM frame-rate telemetry by device tier, funnel analytics (placement → dwell → variant switch → add-to-cart), A/B framework for model, lighting, and CTA copy.
+5. Observability & growth.
+RUM frame-rate telemetry by device tier, funnel analytics (placement → dwell → variant switch → add-to-cart), and an A/B framework for model, lighting, and CTA copy.

 Analytics: the five metrics that matter for AR commerce

-• AR placement rate.
-Of users who open the AR view, what % successfully place a product?
-Target: > 75%.
-Low numbers usually point to a lighting or surface-detection UX problem.
+1. AR placement rate.
+Of users who open the AR view, what percentage successfully place a product?
+Target above 75%.
+Low numbers usually mean a lighting or surface-detection UX problem.

-• AR-to-cart conversion rate.
-Of users who place a product, what % add to cart inside 24 hours?
+2. AR-to-cart conversion.
+Of users who place a product, what percentage add to cart within 24 hours?
 This is the single number that justifies the investment.

-• Return rate delta (AR vs non-AR).
+3. Return-rate delta (AR vs non-AR).
 Furniture and apparel brands typically see a 15–25% reduction.
-If you are not seeing it, your asset scale is wrong.
+If you aren’t, your asset scale is wrong.

-• Dwell time on variant picker.
-Dwell time inside AR correlates strongly with conversion.
-Under 20 seconds usually means the UX is confusing; over 60 seconds and you are hitting the feature.
+4. Dwell time on the variant picker.
+Dwell inside AR correlates strongly with conversion.
+Under 20 seconds usually means confusing UX; over 60 seconds means the feature is landing.

 Privacy, permissions, and App Store compliance in 2026